 - Foreign investments in Alternate Investment Funds allowed.

 - Concerns regarding applicability of indirect transfer provisions to dividends paid by foreign companies to their shareholders will be addressed by the Central Board of Direct Taxes through a clarificatory circular.

-- Government to appoint an expert committee to examine the possibility and prepare a draft legislation where the need for multiple prior permissions for commencing business can be replaced with a pre-existing regulatory mechanism.
+- Government to appoint an expert committee to examine the possibility.
+A draft legislation is being prepared by them where they aim to replace the need for multiple prior permissions for commencing business with a pre-existing regulatory mechanism.

 - An Indian national financial daily